unitedstates/congress/README.md

     ./run bills --force

+The --force flag applies to all data types.
 If you are trying to automatically sync bill information on an ongoing basis, it's recommended to do this only once or twice a day, as THOMAS is not updated in real time, and most information is delayed by a day.

-The --force option works similarly for votes.

-For bills, you can also pass a --fast flag which will only download bills that appear to have new activity based on whether the bill's search result listing on pages like http://thomas.loc.gov/cgi-bin/bdquery/d?d113:0:./list/bss/d113HR.lst: have changed.
-This doesn't detect all changes to a bill, but it results in a much faster scrapeby not having to fetch the pages for every bill:
+Since the --force flag forces a download and parse of every object, the --fast flag will attempt to process only objects that are believed to have changed.
+Always use --fast with --force.

     ./run bills --force --fast

+For bills and amendments, the --fast flag will only download bills that appear to have new activity based on whether the bill's search result listing on pages like http://thomas.loc.gov/cgi-bin/bdquery/d?d113:0:./list/bss/d113HR.lst: have changed.
+This doesn't detect all changes to a bill, but it results in a much faster scrape by not having to fetch the pages for every bill.

-A similar --fast flag exists for votes which will have the scraper download only new votes for votes taken in the last three days, which is the time during which most vote changes and corrections are posted.
+For votes, the --fast flag will have the scraper download only votes taken in the last three days, which is the time during which most vote changes and corrections are posted.

-	./run votes --force --fast

 Debugging messages are hidden by default.
 To include them, run with --log=info or --debug.
 To hide even warnings, run with --log=error.